Standing paraplegic patient kicks ball to open World Cup

 Sao Paulo's Corinthians arena has been criticized for delays and cost overruns, but wheelchair-bound fans, including Congresswoman Mara Gabrilli, were pleasantly surprised at the access and army of support staff they had at a rehearsal game on June 1.

-About 60,000 cheering fans attended the match between Brazil and Croatia that kicked off the month-long soccer tournament.
+About 60,000 cheering fans attended the match between Brazil and Croatia that kicked off the month-long football tournament.

 (Reporting by Eduardo Simões; Writing by Caroline Stauffer, editing by Ed Osmond)